 It all changed moments later.

 They laid her down quickly, and she started blacking out.
 They gave her an albuterol treatment, and another shot of epi.
-An IV was started with a dose of solu medrol.
-She was lethargic and out of it for around 10 minutes, before she started coming around again.
-She had to be watched for many hours afterwards, because anaphylaxis can return in a second round, just as severe as the first, so always call 911 for observation!
+An IV was started with a dose of Solu-Medrol.
+She was lethargic and out of it for around 10 minutes before she started coming around again.
+She had to be watched for many hours afterward because anaphylaxis can return in a second round, just as severe as the first, so always call 911 for observation!

 Anyway, it was nothing like we expected to see.
 It snuck up on us so unexpectedly and quietly.
 I expected to see choking, gasping, hear wheezing, and see her grabbing at her chest and neck area.
 I expected the entire ordeal to be very fast and obvious and dramatic.
 It was actually very silent, and she didn’t show any severe trouble until very late in the game.